Die cutting of technical films for industry

 Die cutting of technical films and insulating materials

-Le die cutting can be used to transform a wide range of technical films used in electrical, electronic and energy applications.
+Die-cutting is used to process a wide range of technical films used in electrical, electronic and energy applications.

 The most commonly cut materials include :